ijazul-haq/nlpashto/readme.md

 * Python 3.8+

 ## Installing NLPashto
-NLPashto can be installed from GitHub source, or from PyPi hub simply by running this command:
+NLPashto can be installed from GitHub source or from PyPi hub simply by running this command:

 ```bash
 pip install nlpashto
 ```